njlr/rs-core-lib/prion/core.md

 floating point literal with no type suffix.

-The values quoted for the following constants are approximate; the values actually supplied are accurate to at least `long double` precision for the mathematical constants, or to the best known accuracy for the physical ones.
+The values quoted for the following constants are approximate; the values actually supplied are accurate to at least `long double` precision where an exact value is defined, or to the best known accuracy.

 * _Mathematical constants_
     * **`e`** _= 2.7183_